Axway/unified-catalog-integrations/cicd/README.md

 ### Jenkins
 Setup a jenkins job for publishing to central.

 Note: Jenkins should be able to run docker.
-If docker is not used, then you can install the below prerequisite tools(node, amplify-cli, jq, curl, bash, envsubst) in jenkins machine.
+If docker is not used, then you can install the below prerequisite tools(node, axway-cli, jq, curl, bash, envsubst) in jenkins machine.

 1. Copy the contents of cicd folder into your github/gitlab root directory.
 2. Add a secret file type credential with the ID DOSA_SECRET eg: